s-debnath/codewars-java/README.md

-# codewars-java
+# CodeWars (Java)
-Solved kata's and kumite's written in Java
+This repository contains all my solved katas and kumites written in Java.

+Each solved problems also has corresponding tests.